 That growth brings new health care challenges.
-According to the United Health Foundation, drug deaths between 2015 and 2018 skyrocketed by more than 200 percent, while the state has high prevalence of excessive drinking and occupational fatalities.
-With only 39 hospitals in the entire state, it’s a heavy workload for healthcare administrators, and it commands a hefty salary in return.
+According to the Centers for Disease Control and Prevention, annual drug overdose deaths in North Dakota were up 49 percent in North Dakota for 2020, while the state has high prevalence of excessive drinking and occupational fatalities.
+With 73 hospitals in the entire state, it’s a heavy workload for healthcare administrators, and it commands a hefty salary in return.

 Occupational Outlook and Employment Settings for Healthcare Administrators

 North Dakota is one of the few states in the country where healthcare isn’t the fastest-growing sector in the market… according to the North Dakota Labor Market Information Center, it gets beat out by both business management and hospitality and tourism in the ten-year outlook.